Panjab University: Halls of residence

 There are eighteen hostels on the campus including eight hostels for men and eleven women hostels including a Working Women Hostel.
 A Sports Hostel has been built for visiting sports teams.
 Two more hostels are under construction, one each for boys and girls.
 There is one International hostel also.
 All the NRI/Foreign national girls students are accommodated there.

 Sports

 The university has playgrounds, a gymnasium and a swimming pool for its sports activities.
 The Directorate of Sports organises about 70 Inter-College and four to five Inter-University Competitions every year.
 The Directorate of Sports participates in 62 games both for men and women in the Inter-University Competitions and arranges training camps in these games under the supervision of expert coaches.
-The university has been awarded Maulana Abul Kalam Azad (MAKA) Trophy fifteen times, the latest being in the year 2020.
+The university has been awarded Maulana Abul Kalam Azad (MAKA) Trophy sixteenth times, the latest being in the year 2021 and making a hat-trick twice.
 MAKA Trophy represents the highest award given for inter-university sports and university sportsperson performance in the international and national arena by the Government of India.